-- To receive and adopt the Directors' Statement and the Audited Financial Statements for the financial year ended 31 December 2021 together with the Independent Auditor's Report thereon.
-(Resolution 1) - To re-elect Mr David Fu Kuo Chen, a Director retiring pursuant to article 90 of the Company's Constitution and, being eligible, offers himself for re-election.
-(Resolution 2) - To re-elect Dr Low Chin Nam, a Director retiring pursuant to article 90 of the Company's Constitution and, being eligible, offers himself for re-election.
-(Resolution 3) - To approve the payment of Directors' fees of S\$614,000.00 for the financial year ended 31 December 2021.
-(2020: S\$562,000.00) (Resolution 4) - To declare a final dividend of S\$0.05 per ordinary share (exempt one-tier) for the financial year ended 31 December 2021.
-(2020: final dividend of S\$0.05 per ordinary share (exempt one-tier)) (Resolution 5) - To re-appoint Messrs PricewaterhouseCoopers LLP as the Company's Independent Auditor and to authorise the Directors to fix its remuneration.
+- To receive and adopt the Directors' Statement and the Audited Financial Statements for the financial year ended 31 December 2022 together with the Independent Auditor's Report thereon.
+(Resolution 1) - To re-elect Mr John Koh Tiong Lu, a Director retiring pursuant to article 90 of the Company's Constitution and, being eligible, offers himself for re-election.
+(Resolution 2) - Mr John Koh Tiong Lu will, upon re-election as a Director of the Company, remain as Chairman of the Audit Committee and a member of each of the Nominating Committee and the Remuneration Committee, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited. - To re-elect Dr Tan Tat Wai, a Director retiring pursuant to article 90 of the Company's Constitution and, being eligible, offers himself for re-election.
+(Resolution 3) - Dr Tan Tat Wai will, upon re-election as a Director of the Company, remain as a member of each of the Audit Committee, the Nominating Committee and the Remuneration Committee, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited. - To approve the payment of Directors' fees of \$\$614,000.00 for the financial year ended 31 December 2022.
+(2021: \$\$614,000.00) (Resolution 4) - To declare a final dividend of S\$0.05 per ordinary share (exempt one-tier) for the financial year ended 31 December 2022.
+(2021: final dividend of S\$0.05 per ordinary share (exempt one-tier)) (Resolution 5) - To re-appoint Messrs PricewaterhouseCoopers LLP as the Company's Independent Auditor and to authorise the Directors to fix its remuneration.
 (Resolution 6)